I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 Nossir.
 We’re not psychic (even though sometimes I wish I were).

 As a copywriter, what I do is create conversion-driven copy based on your (and my) research.
 So, it boils down to you knowing exactly who you’re trying to reach.
-Who is your ideal client?

-Avoid these 7 copywriting myths
+Avoid these common copywriting myths

-You’re amazing at what you do, but does your brand copy reflect this?
-If not, let go of these copywriting misconceptions already.
-They’re holding you back from scaling your business.
+You’re amazing at what you do.
+But does your brand copy reflect this?

-The truth is, you need great copy that’ll stop your ideal clients in their tracks and get them to gush over the amazingness of what you offer.
+Looking to collaborate with a copywriter who can write copy that’ll stop your ideal clients in their tracks and get them to gush over your offer?
+Check out how I can help you.